This is my analysis on this universal life plan called ELASTIQ

-I'd touch on why I think it's a good product that is simple to use.
+I'd touch on why I think it's a simple to use and indeed elastic.

 This question was posed on the Seedly platform.

 It is NOT an investment linked plan but a universal life plan (UL).

 As you see from my reply above, there is no investment risk that you bear.
 Capital guaranteed.

 What is Universal Life plan based on Etiqa Singapore's definition?

 Universal life plan is a whole life insurance that offers flexibility in the amount and timing of premium payments.
 This plan pays a death benefit and allow build-up of cash value through offering interest crediting rate.
 Our universal life plan offers a guaranteed minimum interest crediting rate.

 What is Universal Life plan based on my understanding?

 There are many USD universal life plans out there for the high net worth.